Generating Wealth Through Cycle Investing

 Without structure, cycle investing becomes guesswork.

-Market timing attempts to predict exact turning points.
+Market timing tries to predict exact turning points.

 - ranges instead of exact points